MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 ## TMDL folder structure

 Unlike TMSL, TMDL implements a folder structure.
-The default folder structure has only one level of *sub-folders*, all with inner .tmd files:
+The default folder structure has only one level of *sub-folders*, all with inner .tmdl files:

 - cultures
 - perspectives